Sallie Mae Bank's Deposit Account Terms and Conditions Agreement

 "Claimant" means the party who first asserts a Claim in a lawsuit or arbitration proceeding.

-"Administrator" means either the American Arbitration Association (the "AAA"), 335 Madison Avenue, New York, NY 10017, www.adr.org, or JAMS, 620 Eighth Avenue, 34th Floor, New York, NY 10018, http://www.jamsadr.com/, or any other company selected by mutual agreement of the parties.
+"Administrator" means either the American Arbitration Association (the "AAA"), 120 Broadway, Floor 21, New York, NY 10271, www.adr.org, or JAMS, 620 Eighth Avenue, 34th Floor, New York, NY 10018, http://www.jamsadr.com/, or any other company selected by mutual agreement of the parties.
 If both AAA and JAMS cannot or will not serve and the parties are unable to select an Administrator by mutual consent, the Administrator will be selected by a court.
-You get to select the Administrator if you give us written notice of your selection with your notice that you are electing to arbitrate any Claim or within 20 days after we give you notice that we are electing to arbitrate any Claim (or, if you dispute our right to require arbitration of the Claim, within 20 days after that dispute is finally resolved).
+You get to select the Administrator if you give us written notice of your selection with your notice that you are electing to arbitrate any Claim or within twenty (20) days after we give you notice that we are electing to arbitrate any Claim (or, if you dispute our right to require arbitration of the Claim, within twenty (20) days after that dispute is finally resolved).
 If you do not select the Administrator on time, we may do it.
 Notwithstanding any language in this Arbitration Agreement to the contrary, no arbitration may be administered, without the consent of all parties to the arbitration, by any Administrator that has in place a formal or informal policy that is inconsistent with the Class Action and Multi-Party Waivers.

 d.
 ELECTING OR REQUIRING ARBITRATION: A Claimant may elect arbitration of a claim by initiating an arbitration in accordance with the Administrator’s rules.
 The other Party may elect arbitration by giving written notice of an election to arbitrate.
 This notice may be given after a lawsuit has been filed and may be given in papers or motions in the lawsuit.
 If such a notice is given, the Claim shall be resolved by arbitration under this Arbitration Agreement and the applicable rules of the Administrator then in effect.
 It will be up to the Claimant to commence the arbitration proceedings.
 Even if all the parties have opted to litigate a Claim in court, you or we may elect arbitration with respect to any Claim made by a new party or any Claim later asserted by a party in that or nay related or unrelated lawsuit (including a Claim initially asserted on an individual basis but modified to be asserted on a class, representative or multi-party basis).
 Nothing in that litigation shall constitute a waiver of any rights under this Arbitration Agreement.
 The arbitrator will be selected under the Administrator's rules, except that the arbitrator must be a lawyer with at least ten years of experience or a retired judge, unless we and you agree otherwise.

-- EFFECT OF ARBITRATION AWARD: Any state or federal court with jurisdiction and venue may enter an order enforcing this Arbitration Agreement, enter judgment upon the arbitrator's award and/or take any action authorized under the Federal Arbitration Act, 9 U.S.C. §§1 et seq. (the "FAA").
-For any arbitration-related proceedings in which courts are authorized to take actions under the FAA, each party hereto expressly consents to the non-exclusive jurisdiction and venue of any state court of general jurisdiction or any state court of equity that is reasonably convenient to me, provided that the parties to any such judicial proceeding shall have the right to initiate such proceeding in federal court or remove the proceeding to federal court if authorized to do so by applicable federal law.
+g.
+EFFECT OF ARBITRATION AWARD: Any state or Federal court with jurisdiction and venue may enter an order enforcing this Arbitration Agreement, enter judgment upon the arbitrator's award and/or take any action authorized under the Federal Arbitration Act, 9 U.S.C. §§1 et seq. (the "FAA").
+For any arbitration-related proceedings in which courts are authorized to take actions under the FAA, each party hereto expressly consents to the nonexclusive jurisdiction and venue of any state court of general jurisdiction or any state court of equity that is reasonably convenient to me, provided that the parties to any such judicial proceeding shall have the right to initiate such proceeding in Federal court or remove the proceeding to Federal court if authorized to do so by applicable Federal law.
 The arbitrator's award will be final and binding, except for: (1) any appeal right under the FAA; and (2) Claims involving more than $50,000.
 For Claims involving more than $50,000 (including claims where the cost of any requested injunctive or declaratory relief would potentially exceed $50,000), any party may appeal the award to a three- arbitrator panel appointed by the Administrator, which will reconsider de novo any aspect of the initial award that is appealed.
 The panel's decision will be final and binding, except for any appeal right under the FAA.
 Except as provided in Paragraph F above, the appealing party will pay the Administrator's and arbitrator's costs of the appeal.
 No arbitration award involving the parties will have any preclusive effect as to issues or claims in any dispute involving anyone who is not a party to the arbitration, nor will an arbitration award in prior disputes involving other parties have preclusive effect in an arbitration between the parties to this agreement.